U2Rocks/mycitrus_interface_v4/README.md

-# Mycitrus App Interface V4
+# Mycitrus App Interface V4(Version 3)

 ## Summary

 This is the fourth prototype for the interface of the mycitrus app that I am working on.
 I have added a color scheme and have changed the header stylings to be more consistent.
+I have also added new fonts in version 3.

 ## Build